Living in Colchester

 Is Colchester a good place to live?

-What schools are in Colchester?
+What are the schools in Colchester like?

-What is the transport like in Colchester?
+What is the average house price in Colchester?

 Where does this data come from?